crystals80/cart253/projects/project2/final/assets/README.md

 <b><i>Shark GIF of Mini Game 1's Game Over screen</i></b>
 <br>
-GIF was taken from Emily So's blog and was modified on Photoshop to appear in a red tint.
+GIF was taken from <i>Emily So</i>'s blog and was modified on Photoshop to appear in a red tint.
 <br>
 See link: https://emilyso.com/2011/02/19/sheep-run-and-shark-blagablagablagararrrr/

 <b><i>Orca Loop GIF of Mini Game 3's Game Over screen</i></b>
 <br>
-GIF is Moran Goldstein's work and it was posted on Dribble.
+GIF is <i>Moran Goldstein</i>'s work and it was posted on Dribble.
 It was modified on Photoshop to have a transparent background.
 <br>
 See link: https://dribbble.com/shots/2087267-Orca-Loop